Community Center of Stockholm

 The Jewish Museum was founded in 1987 by a patron of the arts named Aron Neuman.
 It consists of three rooms and houses, with, in one area, a collection of cultural objects (including an important collection of Judaica), and in another area, temporary exhibitions dedicated mostly to works of Scandinavian Jewish artists.
 The museum is currently closed.
 It will soon reopen in the Gamla stan (old city) neighborhood in the oldest synagogue of Stockholm.

 There are three synagogues in Stockholm.
-Built in an oriental style and completed in 1870, the Grand Synagogue in the city center follows the Liberal liturgy and can hold 1000 worshippers.
+Built in an oriental style and completed in 1870, the Grand Synagogue in the city center follows the Masorti liturgy and can hold 1000 worshippers.
 The most interesting feature of the community center’s library of this synagogue is its excellent collection of the community’s publication Judisk Kronika and the volumes on the history of Sweden’s Jewish community.
 The Orthodox synagogue Adat Yeshurun contains furnishings that came from a synagogue in Hamburg vandalized during Kristallnacht.
 The other Orthodox synagogue, the Polish-rite Adat Yisrael, is situated in the Södermalm quarter in a seventeenth century building.

 In the cultural arena, the Swedish community has its own FR radio station, Radio Shalom.